wwce/terraform/gcp/adv_peering_2fw_2spoke_common/README.md

-## 4 x VM-Series / 2 x Spoke VPCs via Advanced Peering / ILBNH
+## 2 x VM-Series / Internal LB / Public LB / 2 x Spoke VPCs

 Terraform creates 2 VM-Series firewalls that secure ingress/egress traffic from spoke VPCs.
 The spoke VPCs are connected (via VPC Peering) to the VM-Series trust VPC.
 All TCP/UDP traffic originating from the spokes is routed to the internal load balancers.